risk-first/website/Debugging-Bets.md

 3. Using `curl` (a command line program for doing HTTP requests), I could perform the same tasks locally, connecting to the Encryption Agent from my PC.
 However there, I got a message saying `not able to obtain session`.

-4. Another part of my App was also trying to pull back details of who was in a chat room.
+4. Another part of Tables App was also trying to pull back details of who was in a chat room.
 This was also failing with a message saying `You need [MANAGE_ROOMS] role`.
 But this connected to the Symphony Server directly (not the Encryption Agent), because it didn’t need to encrypt anything.

 5. Two week’s prior, I had tested some other On-Behalf-Of functionality out in a different application.
 And it had worked fine.
 I had scripts and logs to prove it.
 But I had two hours left and digging up these scripts and running them again would be expensive.